Dwilly9/Systems-Analysis/README.md

-# Systems-Analysis-Final
+# Systems Analysis
-All of the files in project were submitted as my final project for the Analysis of Mobile Software Systems course I took at Seton Hill University in the Fall of 2020 with Professor Brad Messner
+All of the files in project were submitted as my final project for the Analysis of Mobile Software Systems course I took at Seton Hill University in the Fall of 2020 with Professor Brad Messner.
+Despite the title of the course, this class was devoted to analyzing all types of systems, not simply mobile.

+This final project asked me to innovate and create a concept for a new brand new application/system and create documents that illustrate the majority of the steps that would be taken if this application/system were being professionally pursued and developed.
+This recreation of the SDLC (Software/System Development Life Cycle) includes (but is not limited to): An extensive project management plan, a requirements document, a use case diagram, UML documents for proposed programmed classes and database models, a construction and installation nuances doucment, and prototype sketches of the applications interface.

+My specific application/system is called HIPA - Holographic Interface Personal Assistant.
+I thought of HIPA as a simply task and schedule tracking app, except with the twist that the application allows for a holographic and interactable user interface.
+I wanted to challenge myself to analyze this type of system and app since the technology does not exist on the widely available level that I envisioned HIPA to be.